-The Gamry Framework still requires a "GAMRY.INI" file.
+The Gamry Framework requires a "GAMRY5.INI" file.
 This file is used to name the potentiostats in the system.
-This file is also used to store hardware configuration information for older ISA based Gamry hardware.

 Turnkey systems are configured appropriately for the items you have purchased with that system.
 User installed systems should be configured using the Setup programs that come with Gamry Instruments' Windows based application software.